ehultee/ehultee.github.io/_pages/about.md

 and downstream (societal) impacts of glacier and ice sheet change.
 Check out what I'm working on now at the "Current projects" tab above.

-As of July 2021, I am an Assistant Professor of Geology at Middlebury College, Vermont.
+At present, I am an Assistant Professor of Earth & Climate Sciences at Middlebury College, Vermont.
 Middlebury students interested in working with me are encouraged to get in touch by email.

 Alongside my scientific career, I have long been involved in volunteering and nonprofit administration